We’re here to help! Call or email one of our expedition specialists today.

 Upgrades to premium economy or business class are available for an additional charge, which will be determined by the airline’s upgrade price at the time the request is made.

-March 10 – 13 (3 night stay)
+March 9 – 12 (3 night stay)

 ★★★

-March 13 – 17 (4 night stay)
+March 12 – 16 (4 night stay)

 ★★★

 After breakfast, we will depart from Jerusalem and enjoy a sunrise hike up to Masada, the mountain-top fortress that served as the site of a famous zealot last stand.
 We head, then, to Ein Gedi, or the “Spring of the Goat,” a natural oasis famous for its flora and fauna on the western shore of the Dead Sea.
 1 Samuel 24 tells us that it was at Ein Gedi that David hid from Saul in a cave, and spared Saul’s life.
 Here we experience an Ein Gedi Waterfalls hike.
 We visit Kfar Hanokdim or Genesis Land, a desert experience including Bedouin hospitality and a camel ride.
 In the afternoon we enjoy our free time at one of the beaches of the Dead Sea, enjoying it’s healing properties and mud.
 In the evening we enjoy the visit of the Rabbinical Tunnels and the Wailing Wall.
 Overnight Jerusalem.
+Jerusalem Gardens or similar.
+B, L, D.

 We begin the day by heading to the Mount of Olives.
 The Mount of Olives provides an incredible view of Jerusalem, Mount Moriah and the Dome of the Rock.
-We visit the Garden of Gethsemane before moving on to the “Upper Room,” where Jesus and his disciples ate the Last Supper.
+We visit the Garden of Gethsemane, where Jesus agonized on the night before his crucifixion.
+We move on to the “Upper Room,” where Jesus and his disciples ate the Last Supper.
 We walk the Via Dolorosa, and visit the Church of the Holy Sepulcher.
-This is one of two proposed sites for Jesus’ crucifixion, burial, and resurrection.
-Finally, we make our way to Golgotha and the Garden Tomb, the other proposed site.
-This evening, we’ll enjoy our farewell banquet.
-Overnight Jerusalem.
+Finally, we visit the Garden Tomb (donation included), where some believe Jesus was buried and later resurrected.
+Tonight we will enjoy a farewell dinner.
+Your flight home may depart either late tonight or the following day.
+If the following day and an overnight is required, overnight Jerusalem.
+Jerusalem Gardens or similar.